nandiniyadavjanga/ProjectDesign/README.md

   3. Reducer output:  example of a final key, value pair output by reducer.
      - April	0.027218934911242602
-   4. Chart I will use to display results
+   4. Chart: I will use to display results
-     - I will use Bar Chart to display my results.
+     - I will use Line Chart to display my results.

    ![Clustered Column Chart](https://github.com/nandiniyadavjanga/ProjectDesign/blob/master/average-of-victims/screenshots/Chart.PNG)

 ### Abhishek Telugu
 1. For each Month, I will find the maximum of victims.
 2. Big Data Solution